 SECTION 13.
 A motion to reconsider a matter previously acted upon at the same session shall require an affirmative vote of two-thirds of those voters present and voting.
 A motion to reconsider a matter after adjournment of the session at which it was acted upon shall require a unanimous vote of those present and voting unless written notice of an intention to move reconsideration of the matter, signed by fifteen voters who attended that session is given to the Town Clerk on or before noon of the next weekday (legal holidays excluded) following the session at which the matter for which reconsideration is sought was acted upon.
 The Town Clerk shall publish notice of such intention by advertisement or by posting in his office or elsewhere in the Town Hall.
-The Moderator shall at the start of the next session announce the matter on which reconsideration is sought and shall further announce that the motion for reconsideration shall be the first order of business at the next succeeding session of the Town Meeting unless all business is completed prior to 10:30 P.M. of the same session, in which case the motion for reconsideration shall be the last item of business that evening.
+The Moderator shall at the start of the next session announce the matter of business at the next succeeding session of the Town Meeting unless all business is completed prior to 10:30 P.M. of the same session, in which case the motion for reconsideration shall be the last item of business that evening.
 When the matter to be reconsidered comes before the meeting, the Moderator shall recognize for the motion the person who gave notice to the Town Clerk, unless he shall defer to another.
 All discussion on the motion must be confined exclusively to the merits or demerits of reconsideration.
 Passage of a motion to reconsider shall require an affirmative vote of two-thirds of those present and voting.
 If notice of reconsideration is given on more than one matter, they shall be taken up in the order in which they were submitted to the Town Clerk.